2014 NBA Teen Press Conference

-At the annual National Book Awards Teen Press Conference, middle and high school students in New York City play the role of reporters as they direct questions to the five Finalists for the National Book Award in Young People's Literature on the day before the 65th National Book Awards.
+At the annual National Book Awards Teen Press Conference, middle and high school students in New York City will play reporters as they direct questions to the five Finalists for the 2014 National Book Award in Young People's Literature on the day before the 65th National Book Awards.

-Beginning in 1998, the Teen Press Conference has taken place at various literary landmarks in New York, including the New York Public Library’s Schomburg Center for Research in Black Culture and the Scholastic Auditorium.
-This year, the Foundation was delighted to bring the Teen Press Conference to Brooklyn Borough Hall.
-Sarah Harrison Smith, the children’s Book Editor of The New York Times Book Review, will host the event on the morning of Tuesday, November 19.
+Beginning in 1998, the Teen Press Conference has taken place at various literary landmarks in New York, including the New York Public Library’s Schomburg Center for Research in Black Culture, the Scholastic Auditorium, and Brooklyn Borough Hall.
+This year, the Teen Press Conference takes place at St. Francis College in Brooklyn, New York.
+Rachel Fershleiser, Director of Publisher Outreach at Tumblr, will host the event on the morning of Tuesday, November 18.

 The 2014 National Book Award Finalists in Young People’s Literature are:

 Steve Sheinkin, The Port Chicago 50: Disaster, Mutiny, and the Fight for Civil Rights

 John Corey Whaley, Noggin (Atheneum Books for Young Readers/ Simon & Schuster)